-As a coach, I’m most nervous during the two weeks after a marathon.
+As a coach, I’m most nervous during the return to running after a marathon phase of training.
 Aerobic fitness remains high but the body is still reeling from the aftermath of racing 26.2 miles.

 The injury risk is significantly higher post-marathon, when the heart and lungs are in great shape but your “structural fitness” is weak.

 If you’re coming off a big marathon PR, you may feel like running fast just a week or two after the race, but that may cause a running injury and even compromise your long-term development as a runner.

 In fact, the bodily damage you experience after a marathon is significant.
 Even if you “feel good” 3-5 days after a marathon, muscular damage takes up to two weeks to fully heal.
 But that’s not all:

 - Muscular strength is limited, with inflammation and cell damage persisting for up to two weeks after the marathon